The Void (virtual reality): Jumanji: Reverse the Curse

-A tie-in to Jumanji: The Next Level.
-You play as the title characters of the film in an original storyline voiced by Kevin Hart, Dwayne Johnson, Jack Black, and Karen Gillan.
+In a tie-in to Jumanji: The Next Level first opened in 2019, visitors play as the title characters of the film in an original storyline voiced by Kevin Hart, Dwayne Johnson, Jack Black, and Karen Gillan.
 The experience was directed by Curtis Hickman and produced by the VOID in collaboration with SONY Pictures, with Tracy Hickman as the writer.
-As the four main characters, you must save the world of Jumanji from the curse set by Hakaar - a demonic sorcerer.
+As the four main characters, the player must save the world of Jumanji from the curse set by Hakaar - a demonic sorcerer.
 The four playable characters have unique abilities that will allow them to progress through the adventure.
 Heed the warning of the jungle drums!
 You and your companions fall into this unique world of adventure, becoming Dr. Bravestone, Ruby Roundhouse, Prof. Oberon or 'Mouse' Finbar.
 You risk your 'three' lives in a daring quest to return the jewel to the temple from which it was stolen.
 Feel the cooling mists of waterfalls and the burning heat of desert sands.
-Each of you have unique abilities – and you must use them together to survive.
+Each of you has unique abilities – and you must use them together to survive.
 From 'dance fighting' to navigating dangerous animals, with every step you become the heroes who must 'save Jumanji and call out its name!'